Cosmology with voids: Background cosmologies

 In the early expanding universe, self-gravity and the hydrodynamics of baryon-photon interactions mold primordial fluctuations from quantum effects.
 The gravitational growth of small density fluctuations initially follows linear perturbation theory \cite{peebles1980},

-where $D$ is a scalar growth factor tied to a growing mode solution for $\delta$, and $t_i$ is some reference time.
+where $D$ is the density growth factor from the growing-mode solution for $\delta$, and $t_i$ is some reference time.
 The dependence on comoving coordinates emphasizes that, in linear theory, patterns of density fluctuations expand with the background universe.
 In terms of the scale factor, $a(t)$,

+for cosmologies parameterized with a cosmological constant \cite{heath1977, percival2005}.
 Thus, given a primordial density field, we may scale the fluctuation mode amplitudes, and the power spectrum itself, to any epoch we choose.
 By convention, the primordial power spectrum refers to the epoch just after photons and baryons decouple in the expanding, cooling universe, but before density fluctuation mode amplitudes grow close to unity.
 This primordial power is typically scaled to the present epoch.

 The power spectrum depends sensitively on cosmology.
 However, remarkably few parameters set its shape and amplitude.
 These quantities include density parameters $\Omm$ and $\Oml$, along with the relative density of baryons, $\Omb$.
 Other ingredients include the Hubble parameter $H_0$ and $\sigma_8$, describing the amplitude of linear fluctuations of matter at a scale of 8~\hinvMpc.
 Formally, this observational quantity is connected to the power $P(k)$ through the convolution integral